If your primary exposure to South America has been TV and movies, you may think of South American transportation as being crowded, dirty, or chaotic.

 Can Tourists take Colectivos to Machu Picchu?

-The train ticket from Cusco to Machu Picchu can cost over USD $100, one-way, during the peak of tourist season, while a colectivo traversing the same distance should cost well under USD $10, and likely closer to USD $5.
+The train ticket from Cusco to Machu Picchu can cost over USD $100, one-way, during the peak of tourist season, while a colectivo traversing the same distance costs about USD $5-7.

 Cost to take a Colectivo in Peru